-- Liu, Cixin, translated by Ken Liu.
-The Three-Body Problem.
-Tor Books, 2014.
-At the height of the Chinese Cultural Revolution, a young scientist sends a signal to an alien world knowing it will lead an invasion force to Earth and end the human race.
-Forty years later, humanity's first chance to avert destruction emerges.
-Science fiction Hugo Award 2015, series - Lockhart, E. Genuine Fraud.
+- Lockhart, E. Genuine Fraud.
 Delacorte, 2017.
 Jule is on the run and hiding out in a resort in Cabo San Lucas, Mexico.
 Her story is told in reverse with unpredictable twists that will keep readers guessing until the very end.
 Mystery - Luceno, James.
 Star Wars, Catalyst: A Rogue One Novel.
 Del Rey, 2016.
 If completed, the secret Death Star project promises to change the balance of power in the galaxy, and Director Orson Krennic knows that the key to finishing the deadly superweapon lies with the brilliant scientist Galen Erso.
 Weaving a web of deception around Galen and his family, Krennic is determined to ensnare the scientist to ensure the completion of the Death Star and to make his own political fortune, no matter the cost to the galaxy itself.
-Science fiction, series - Marrs, John.
+Science fiction, series - Mandel, Emily St. John.
+Sea of Tranquility.
+Alfred A. Knopf, 2022.
+"The awardwinning, best-selling author of Station Eleven and The Glass Hotel returns with a novel of art, time, love, and plague that takes the reader from an island off Vancouver in 1912 to a dark colony of the moon three hundred years later, unfurling a story of humanity across centuries and planets.
+Carnegie Medal for Excellence Nominee, science fiction - Marrs, John.
 The Passengers.
 Berkley, 2019.
 Just as self-driving cars become the trusted, safer norm, eight people find themselves in a terrifying situation.
 Suddenly the doors lock, the cars have been completely taken over, and a mysterious voice informs them they are being driven to their death.
 Their panic is being broadcast to millions around the world while the mysterious voice calls on the public to decide which person to save.
 Mystery - Mastai, Elan.
 All Our Wrong Todays.
 Dutton, 2017.
 In a twist of fate, Tom Barren travels from a utopian society to a dystopian wasteland.
 Will he go back to the idealistic world he came from or stay in the alternate reality that finally feels like home?
-Science fiction - Mathieu, Jennifer.
-Moxie.
-Roaring Brook, 2017.
-In a small Texas town where high school football reigns supreme, sixteen-year-old Viv starts a feminist revolution using anonymously written zines.
-Realistic fiction - McBride, Laura.
+Science fiction - McBride, Laura.
 We Are Called to Rise: A Novel.
 Simon & Schuster, 2014.
 This debut novel is set in Las Vegas and told from four alternating perspectives that come together suddenly and explosively.
 At its heart, it's a story about the power of human resilience and how even in the darkest and most hopeless moments, people can rise, help each other, redeem themselves, and ultimately heal.
-Realistic fiction - McClellan, Brian.
-Promise of Blood.
-Orbit, 2014.
-The Age of Kings has ended in a bloody coup.
-Field Marshal Tamas' determination to end rule by corrupt aristocrats may have brought relief to the oppressed citizens of Ardo, but threats quickly arise from inside and outside the nation.
-More worryingly, whispers have begun to circulate about gods walking the earth amid omens of death and destruction, and Tamas has only his own estranged son, Taniel, and Adamant, a retired police inspector, on whom to rely.
-Fantasy, series
+Realistic fiction - McCrina, Amanda.
+Traitor.
+Farrar, Straus and Giroux, 2020.
+In the bloody ethnic fighting between Poles and Ukrainians during World War II that has claimed the lives of almost all of Tolya's loved ones, it's almost impossible for him to know who to believe in and even harder for him to know who to trust.
+Historical fiction - McCullough, David.
+The Wright Brothers.
+Simon & Schuster, 2015.
+An award-winning historian helps us understand the lives of these two modest men as they journey from bike shop to aviation history.
+Nonfiction - McLain, Paula.
+Circling the Sun.
+Ballantine Books, 2015.
+This novel is based on the life of Beryl Markham, who grew up training horses on her father's ranch in